24/7(239) 526-873324/7

 Articles in this cluster

-• Trip Permit vs Annual Permit: Which One to File (2026)
+• Trip Permit vs Annual Permit

 A 72-hour trip permit covers a single crossing without setting up a full state account.
 An annual or quarterly permit covers ongoing operation.
-Compare costs, timing, and break-even mileage.

 State Permits · 7 min read · Updated 2026-05-02